Darkseid War: Act Three: Gods of Justice

-Corrupted Superman tries fighting Wonder Woman, while Mister Miracle finds an imprisoned Ultraman for his advice and help.
+A corrupted Superman tries fighting Wonder Woman, while Mister Miracle finds an imprisoned Ultraman for his advice and help.
 Ultraman reveals he is weakened because he needs kryptonite, and Anti-monitor is planning to kill everyone.
 Jessica Cruz's power ring finally corrupts her and she turns into Power Ring.
-Wonder Woman calms Superman down by reminding him who he is; Batman and Hal Jordan appear in front of them.
-Batman explains to Superman, but the Apokolips energy that Superman absorbed is killing him because the energy is breaking down his cellular structure.
+Wonder Woman calms Superman by reminding him who he is; Batman and Hal Jordan appear in front of them.
+Batman explains to Superman, that the Apokolips energy Superman absorbed is killing him by breaking down his cellular structure.
 Mister Miracle's wife Big Barda arrives and tells him that Power Ring just freed the rest of the imprisoned Crime Syndicate, including a pregnant Superwoman.
-Power Ring corrupts Cyborg, turning him into the Grid (a sentient computer virus in a robot body made from Cyborg's old prosthetic parts).
+Power Ring corrupts Cyborg, turning him into Grid (a sentient computer virus in a robot body made from Cyborg's old prosthetic parts).
 Owlman arrives and tells everyone they need to work together.

-The Crime Syndicate and Justice League meet up and Owlman explains they're only teaming up with the Justice League to take down Anti-Monitor.
-Owlman offers them a deal, if the Justice League creates a new body for Grid while letting Power Ring possess Jessica Cruz, they'll help them.
+The Crime Syndicate and Justice League meet and Owlman explains they are only teaming up with the Justice League to take down Anti-Monitor.
+Owlman offers them a deal, if the Justice League creates a new body for Grid while letting Power Ring possess Jessica Cruz, they will help them.
 Wonder Woman reluctantly agrees, and Mister Miracle gives Ultraman kryptonite so he can regain his strength.
-Suddenly, they're attacked by the Anti-Monitor (who goes by Mobius), and Hal Jordan sends backup (an army of Green Lanterns that includes John Stewart, Kilowog, Kyle Rayner, and Guy Gardner) to take down Mobius.
-Wonder Woman, Superwoman, Ultraman, and Superman fight Mobius while Batman is knocked out of his chair.
+Suddenly, they are attacked by the Anti-Monitor (who goes by Mobius), and Hal Jordan sends backup (an army of Green Lanterns that includes John Stewart, Kilowog, Kyle Rayner, and Guy Gardner) to take down Mobius.
+Wonder Woman, Superwoman, Ultraman, and Superman fight Mobius while Batman is knocked out of the Mobius Chair.
 During the chaos, Grail kidnaps Steve Trevor, and Mobius kills Ultraman.
-Superwoman says the baby is coming, and Grail has plans for Steve Trevor.
+Superwoman says the baby is coming.